A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems: Abstract

 \section{Abstract}

 This work presents a generalized implementation of the infeasible primal-dual Interior Point Method (IPM) achieved by the use of non-Archimedean values, i.e., infinite and infinitesimal numbers.
-The extended version, called here non-Archimedean IPM (NA-IPM), is able to solve a wider variety of linear and quadratic optimization problems than its standard counterpart.
+The extended version, called here non-Archimedean IPM (NA-IPM), is proved to converge in polynomial time to a global optimum and to be able to manage infeasibility and unboundedness transparently, i.e., without considering them as corner cases: by means of a mild embedding (addition of two variables and one constraint) NA-IPM implicitly and transparently manages their possible presence.
+Moreover, the new algorithm is able to solve a wider variety of linear and quadratic optimization problems than its standard counterpart.
 Among them, the lexicographic multi-objective one deserves particular attention, since NA-IPM overcomes the issues that standard techniques (such as scalarization or preemptive approach) have.
-In addition, infeasibility and unboundedness are no more corner cases to care of: by means of a mild embedding (addition of two variables and one constraint) NA-IPM implicitly and transparently manages their possible presence.
 To support the theoretical properties of NA-IPM, the manuscript also shows four linear and quadratic non-Archimedean programming test cases where the effectiveness of the algorithm is verified.
-This also stresses that NA-IPM is not just a mere symbolic or theoretical algorithm but actually a concrete numerical tool.
-Finally, the results of this study prove that non-Archimedean scientific computing is an extension of the standard one, suggesting it might have a huge number of practical applications in the near future in coping with both already existing and new real-world problems.
+This also stresses that NA-IPM is not just a mere symbolic or theoretical algorithm but actually a concrete numerical tool, paving the way for its use in real-world problems in the near future.